 Evaluators: These are functions or modules that measure the quality of the AUT's output for a given input, often comparing it against a reference output from the dataset.
 LangChain offers a variety of built-in evaluators, ranging from simple string comparisons and correctness checks to more sophisticated measures like semantic similarity (using embeddings) or criteria-based evaluation using another LLM (often termed "LLM-as-judge").
 You can also implement custom evaluators tailored to your application's specific requirements, as discussed in the previous section.

-Execution Harness: This is the core logic that iterates through the evaluation dataset, runs the AUT for each input, invokes the defined evaluators on the generated output, and collects the results.
-This harness needs to handle potential errors during AUT execution or evaluation gracefully.
-LangChain provides utilities like run_on_dataset
+Execution Framework: This is the core logic that iterates through the evaluation dataset, runs the AUT for each input, invokes the defined evaluators on the generated output, and collects the results.
+This framework needs to handle potential errors during AUT execution or evaluation gracefully.
+The LangSmith SDK provides the evaluate function, which streamlines this process, managing the orchestration between your application, the dataset, and the evaluators.

 Results Storage and Reporting: The outcomes of the evaluations (scores, metrics, pass/fail statuses, raw outputs, and potentially execution traces) need to be stored persistently.
 LangSmith automatically stores evaluation results linked to datasets and specific runs.
 Alternatively, results can be logged to databases, files, or monitoring platforms for trend analysis, comparison across versions, and dashboarding.